busstop1982/Bildverarbeitung/README.md

 # Bildverarbeitung
 med.
 Imageprocessing w.
 MATLAB
-/provided functions not made by me
+/providedfunctions not made by me